m7player/m7/docs/developer/README.md

 You must build the documentation on a valid gtk-x11 platform.
 This means that platform-specific documentation is for gtk-x11.

-You must be able to build Miro on gtk-x11.
+You must be able to build m7 on gtk-x11.
 This means you'll need to have all the requirements to run ``run.sh`` in ``tv/platform/gtk-x11/``.

 You must have the Sphinx documentation tools installed.
 On Ubuntu,